 This section contains instructions for checking, adjusting, aligning, and replacing components in current production models of the Trident disk drives.
+Additional information including maintenance notes and precautions, and use of the special tools is also contained herein.
 Procedures for earlier production configurations differ from those given in this section in the following three areas: